A Brief History of Frodsham

 Bygone Frodsham and District by David Nield published by Cheshire Libraries and Museums in 1985.
 ISBN 0-904532-13-5.
 Covering 1850-1940 in 52 pages (roughly A4 size landscape format) of photographs.

-Historic Towns of Cheshire, published by Cheshire County Council, is a fact sheet in their Revealing Cheshire's Past series.
-It is number 8 in the series, available as an 847kB PDF file at www2.cheshire.gov.uk/Archaeology/RCP/files/rcp8.pdf.
+Historic Towns of Cheshire, published by Cheshire County Council, was fact sheet number 8 in their >Revealing Cheshire’s Past series.

-The Frodsham and District Local History Group.
+The Frodsham and District History Society.
 As well as the Frodsham and Helsby book cited above, the Society has published many other books and pamphlets and holds regular meetings.
 The society is also developing an image archive with thousands of images of Frodsham and district.